 - Don’t give up! 千里之行，始于足下!

-I know this is heard, because I’ve been through it myself.
+I know this is hard, because I’ve been through it myself.
 I had studied Mandarin for more than two years before someone alerted me to the fact that I was pronouncing the third tone wrong.
 I almost didn’t believe them at first.
 How could it be that the ten different teacher I’d had up until that point didn’t point this out?
 Of course, I did have a problem with the third tone.
 It took me a lot of effort to undo that, so part of my motivation for writing this article is to help you avoid the same problem!

 Hacking Chinese Pronunciation: Speak with Confidence